San Antonio, TX 78205

 If you’re looking for high-flying fun or to make a summer-time splash, you can't miss this essential thing to do in San Antonio.

 See the Spurs

-The Spurs’ star-studded team, including Tim Duncan, Tony Parker, and Kawhi Leonard, plays its games at the state-of-the-art AT&T Center in San Antonio’s east side.
+The Spurs’ star-studded team plays its games at the state-of-the-art AT&T Center in San Antonio’s east side.
 Regular season games start in late October and end in mid-April, so if you’re in San Antonio during this time you must head to a Spurs game.